 On the 15th calendar day after Add/Drop there will be no refunds of Tuition or Room and Board charges.

-Information regarding the Withdrawal/Medical Leave of Absence policy and procedures can be found in the College catalog.
+Information regarding the Withdrawal/Medical Leave of Absence policy and procedures can be found in the College Catalogue.

 Textbooks are the student’s responsibility.
 SVC offers textbook vouchers in order to help assist students with purchasing their textbooks in a timely manner.
 Students, whose pending financial aid is scheduled to exceed the charges on their account, are eligible for these vouchers.
 A textbook voucher can be requested by completing the Book Voucher form with the financial obligation worksheet prior to returning it to the Student Accounts Office.